RAGE-toolkit/Artic-nf/README.md

 For Mac M3 processor, make sure the Miniforge setup is supporting arm64.
 Cloning base directory as artic_nf to avoid loads of package installation.

 ```
-conda create --name rage-nf --clone base
+conda create --name artic_nf --clone base
 conda activate artic_nf
 ```

-After the env activation, run below code to confirm python platfom.
+Run below python code to confirm the platform.

 ```
 python
 import platform
 platform.machine()
 ```

 The output of above command should be **arm64**, otherwise, re-install the Miniforge3 and run the above command to check the platform.
 Once everything is set, run the below commands to install nextflow and and medaka.
 ```
 conda install nextflow=23.10.1